MarshaGomez/Cybersecurity/README.md

 <p>
 One Time Pad:

-1. The basic idea is to replace the random keystream by a pseudo-random keystream, it is not truly a random keystream but it is the result of an algorithm.
+1. The basic idea is to replace the random keystream with a pseudo-random keystream, it is not truly a random keystream but it is the result of an algorithm.
 The pseudo-random generator G is an efficient and deterministic function from the seed space to the keystream space:
-   - Key generation: $G \left \{ 0,1 \right \} ^s \rightarrow \left \{ 0,1 \right \}^n$ $n>>s$
+   - Key generation: $G$ { $0,1$ } $^s$ $\rightarrow$ { $0,1$ } $^n$ $n>>s$
    - Encryption: $y = G(k) \oplus x$
    - Decryption: $x = G(k) \oplus y$
-2.
+2. Is not a good idea, because removing $k^0$ the resulting cipher is not perfect anymore.
+The number of keys gets smaller than the number of messages so violating the necessary condition of Shannon's Theorem.
-3.
+3. Strings "Hello" and "Light" are possible plaintext with the same probability.
+Strings "Blue" and "Yellow" cannot be possible plaintext because they are, respectively, shorter and longer than any possible plaintext.

 </p>
 </details>